RhinoHealth/user-resources/tutorials/0_Foundational/1_tutorial_one/containers/prediction-model/README.md

 ### **Description**

-This example contains files to train a pneumonia detection model from Chest X-rays using Rhino Health's Federated Computing Platform (FCP) and NVIDIA FLARE v2.6 with the modern Client API.
+This example contains files to train a pneumonia detection model from Chest X-rays using Rhino's Federated Computing Platform (FCP) and NVIDIA FLARE v2.6 with the modern Client API.

 It shows how to:
 * Use the new NVIDIA FLARE v2.6 Client API (`import nvflare.client as flare`) for cleaner, more intuitive federated learning code